-The Brewing a Sustainable Future effort worked in partnership with the Minnesota Craft Brewers Guild to engage Minnesota’s robust craft brewing and distilling industries.
-We worked to find collective solutions to sustainability issues facing these businesses, starting with reliably and effectively managing spent grain disposal.
+The Brewing a Sustainable Future effort was in partnership with the Minnesota Craft Brewers Guild to engage Minnesota’s robust craft brewing and distilling industries.
+The project was focused on finding sustainable solutions for spent grain disposal.

 The Brewing a Sustainable Future project was convened by Environmental Initiative and the Minnesota Craft Brewers Guild and its members.